Skip to content

 })

 The entry file is a standard Moost app (same as backend mode).
-The prefix option is optional — it adds a fast-path filter so requests not matching the prefix skip Moost entirely.
+The prefix option adds a fast-path filter so requests not matching the prefix skip Moost entirely.

 SSR Mode